xeaone/element/API.md

 	- `path: String` Loose path matching the route path parameters are considered
 - `filter: Function`
 	- `path: String, RegExp` Loose path matching the route path parameters are considered or a RegExp.
-- `route: Function` Routes to the path
+- `route: AsyncFunction` Routes to the path
 	- `path: String` Path to navigate
 	- `options: Object`
 		- `replace: Boolean` (default: false) replace or push state